Introduction to Computers

 Lesson 1: History of Computers

-Lesson 2: Four Components of a Computers
+Lesson 2: Four Components of Computer Processing

 A computer processes information.
 A toaster processes bread.
 Although it’s a simpler device, a toaster is a good way to demonstrate the four components of computer processing: input, storage, processing, and output.